attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 	- In your php.ini file, the **short_open_tag** setting should be set to **On**
 	- Optionally setting **display_errors = Off** in php.ini will prevent errors from interfering with the app.

-- Review the documentation and account setup instructions found on the AT&T Devconnect website.
+- Review the documentation and account setup instructions found on the AT&T website.

 PHP Server Documentation